ACCOUNTS RECEIVABLE BILLING AND MONITORING PROCEDURE

 Corrections to Invoices

 Departments will be notified of any invoices older than 90 days, which were not paid within the 20 day period following final notices being mailed.
 It then becomes the department’s responsibility to request that the account be written off or sent to a collection agency.
 If no response is received by the department after the invoice reaches 270 days old, it may be deemed uncollectible and be written off.
+Departments will be notified in writing by the Accounts Receivable Office when a write-off is going to take place.

-If debts are not collected by the collection agency, they will be submitted to the Controller for write-off approval.
+If debts are not collected by the collection agency, they will be submitted to the Controller or Associate Controller for write-off approval.
 Any remaining balance of all accounts sent to a collection agency may be written off if no payments are received within a 90 day period.
 Accounts Receivable will make the necessary accounting entries to CUBS for the write-off and notify the department.
 A debit to the department's original revenue account and a credit to the department's accounts receivable account will be posted.
 Write-offs will be reflected in the billing department's monthly revenue report and must be included in the monthly reconciliation of revenue.

 The Accounts Receivable Office also sends past due letters on the behalf of Grants and Contracts Administration.
 Letters are sent at the standard interval of 30-60-90 days for non-federal sponsored research projects and an interval of 60-90-120 days for federal projects.
 Collection actions are conducted in accordance with the project agreement and are dependent on the sponsor (customer) and previous payment history.